 The power of a group is very strong and should be used judiciously based on your true beliefs and not some effect based on hype.

-It’s the exact same power-of-the-group that can change the horrid actions of tyrannical people but that’s not hype; instead it’s a group of people that have decided that the information presented requires purposeful change to an environment.
+It’s the exact same power-of-the-group that can change the horrid actions of tyrannical people but that’s not hype; instead, it’s a group of people that have decided that the information presented requires a purposeful change to an environment.

 Leave the hype where it belongs and don’t allow your primal responses to be manipulated.

-However, this is all simply my opinion for your to consider as you choose.
+However, this is all simply my opinion for you to consider as you choose.

-This article first appeared in The Havok Journal on 22 July, 2015.
+This first appeared in The Havok Journal on July 22, 2015.